The story behind Chibi’s hip dysplasia

-Today we got amazing news from our orthopedic surgeon!
-Three surgeries, 1.5 years of therapy, and countless vet visits later, Chibi is officially free to walk, run, jump, and play however she’d like for the rest of her life… with no hip pain!
-I thought I’d share our journey in the hopes that our experiences can help those who have dogs who have been diagnosed, and prevent mistakes that could put you in a situation where you get a puppy prone to hip dysplasia.
+Today we’re sharing our journey of navigating hip dysplasia with Chibi in the hopes that our experiences can help those who have dogs who have been diagnosed, and prevent mistakes that could put you in a situation where you get a puppy prone to hip dysplasia.

 There’s quite a bit to share, so I guess I’ll just start from the beginning.